 The Company is a Crown corporation and therefore no Canadian provincial or federal income tax is payable.
 However, the Company pays provincial and local government taxes and grants in lieu of property taxes to municipalities, regional districts, and rural area jurisdictions.
 In addition, Powerex, a subsidiary of BC Hydro, pays taxes relating to trading activity in the United States.

-Total grants and taxes for the year ended March 31, 2021 were \$254 million, which is consistent to the \$254 million in the prior year.
+Total grants and taxes for the year ended March 31, 2022 were \$286 million, \$32 million (or 13 per cent) higher primarily due to higher taxes relating to trading activity in the United States.

 Other Costs, Net of Recoveries